 9.1.
 This is a risk assessment of hazards identified in the QPCR-DNA sample analysis.
-In simple terms, this calculation is based on thousands of patients with varying exposures and their personal responses to medications, as recorded by their practitioners.
-The higher the HERTSMI 2 score is, the less likely the CIRS patient is to respond to treatment while those contaminates remain at high levels
+This calculation is based on thousands of patients with varying exposures and their responses to medications, as recorded by their practitioners.
+The higher the HERTSMI 2 score is, the less likely the CIRS patient is to respond to treatment while those contaminants remain at high levels